Use this file to discover all available pages before exploring further.

 server.ts

-0xYOUR_WALLET_ADDRESS with the EVM address where you want to receive
+Replace 0xYOUR_WALLET_ADDRESS with a valid EVM address where you want to

 arrives without a valid payment, the middleware returns 402 Payment Required